-Under the ADEA, it is also permissible for an employer to take action pursuant to a bona fide seniority system or employee benefit plan, although neither the seniority system nor the benefit plan may require mandatory retirement of employees because of age.40 However, the ADEA explicitly allows voluntary early retirement as an incentive of employee benefit plans.
-In addition, a bona fide employee benefit plan must satisfy the "equal cost equal benefit" principle that provides parity between the amount employers spend on benefits for older and younger workers.41 If it costs more to provide the same benefit to the protected class, the employer has the option of paying the same amount for benefits of the protected class as it does for employees outside of the protected class.
+Under the ADEA, it is also permissible for an employer to take action pursuant to a bona fide seniority system or employee benefit plan, although neither the seniority system nor the benefit plan may require mandatory retirement of employees because of age.39 However, the ADEA explicitly allows voluntary early retirement as an incentive of employee benefit plans.
+In addition, a bona fide employee benefit plan must satisfy the "equal cost equal benefit" principle that provides parity between the amount employers spend on benefits for older and younger workers.40 If it costs more to provide the same benefit to the protected class, the employee has the option of paying the same amount for benefits of the protected class as it does for employees outside of the protected class.
 This is so, even if it results in workers in the protected class receiving fewer benefits.
 However, employers may not pay less for benefits of members of the protected class than they pay for younger employees.

-Recently, there has been a debate over the extent to which the "equal benefits or equal costs" principle should be applied to retired employees.
+In recent years, there has been a debate over the extent to which the "equal benefits or equal costs" principle should be applied to retired employees.
 In order to cut costs, some employers have sought to provide one level of health benefits to retirees under age 65 to cover them until they are eligible for Medicare and then reduce or eliminate the benefit when the retiree becomes Medicare eligible.
 In Erie County Retirees Ass'n v.
-County of Erie,42 the Court of Appeals for the Third Circuit ruled that the ADEA applies to retirees and held that the practice of providing different benefits to older and younger retirees based on their eligibility for Medicare constitutes age discrimination in violation of the act because Medicare eligible retirees, the EEOC, which exercised its statutory authority to approve reasonable exceptions to the ADEA,43 promulgated a rule stating that it is not a violation of the act to alter, reduce,
+County of Erie,41 the Court of Appeals for the Third Circuit ruled that the ADEA applies to retirees and held that the practice of providing different benefits to older and younger retirees based on their eligibility for Medicare constitutes age discrimination in violation of the act because Medicare eligibility is an "explicitly" age-related factor.
+Fearing that employers might reduce or eliminate benefits for all retirees rather than increase benefits for older, Medicare-eligible retirees, the EEOC, which exercised its statutory authority to approve reasonable exceptions to the ADEA,42 promulgated a rule stating that it is not a violation of the act to alter, reduce, or eliminate health benefits.43